 Keith holds a BS, MS, and PhD in computer science from Georgia Tech, and is an instructor of Georgia Tech’s new StartupLab for undergraduates in the College of Engineering.
 In addition to his role at VentureLab, Keith holds an appointment as Professor of the Practice in the School of Interactive Computing at Georgia Tech and is the Associate Director of Georgia Tech’s GVU.

 Roberto Casas joined Georgia Tech in 2005 and focuses on accelerating the formation of new startups around the university’s research activity.
-Roberto works primarily with CoC, ECE and ME and has provided strategic advice to more than 50 start-ups on how to start and grow their businesses; 16 of these companies have already emerged from the program, securing more than $100 million in private and public funding and creating more than 150 jobs in the state.
+Roberto works primarily with CoC, ECE and ME and has provided strategic advice to more than 120 start-ups on how to start and grow their businesses; 45 of these companies have already emerged from the program, securing more than $1,576 million in private and public funding and creating more than 1000 jobs.
 He also supports the EDA University Center Program at Georgia Tech and has assisted other universities in building their own faculty start-up programs.

 Prior to VentureLab, he had over 15 years of business development and marketing experience in corporate and start-up environments.
 His career includes roles at Procter & Gamble, Philips Electronics, and MeadWestvaco, prior to co-founding a virtual entertainment venture.
 He is a co-founder of the MIT Enterprise Forum of Atlanta and is actively engaged with the MIT admission office in the interviewing and recruitment of applicants for each year’s freshman class.
 Roberto has an MBA degree from MIT (Sloan) and a BS degree in Electrical Engineering from Los Andes University.